ryran/upvm/README.md

-                        tidbits of status messages are printing along the way --build-image-only    Quit after virt-builder finishes making the image file --nocolor             Disable all color terminal enhancements --noconsole           Disable post-install auto-execution of 'sudo virsh console VMNAME' (automatically disabled when running
-                        with no tty)
+                        tidbits of status messages are printing along the way --build-image-only    Quit after virt-builder finishes making the image file --nocolor             Disable all color terminal enhancements --noconsole           Disable post-install auto-execution of 'virsh console VMNAME' (automatically disabled when running with no tty)
   --cachedir VBCACHEDIR
                         Set the directory for virt-builder cached templates (default: '/var/cache/upvm' which is only writable by